Wnjoki/yuYpOTrvBrzkHSgq-MonReader/README.md

 Data is then given as images.

 #Approach.
-I used both Pytorch and Tensorflow  to build a Convulution Neural Network Model.The Pytorch model gave the best accuracy of 98.66 and 100% prediction on single images.
+I used both Pytorch and Tensorflow  to build a Convolution Neural Network Model.The Pytorch model gave the best accuracy of 98.66 and 100% prediction on single images.

-I also built a Vision Transformer model which gave an accuracy of 98.16% upon evaluation.Several evaluation methods are perfored and the accuracy metrics evaluated are  high and consistent.
+I also built a Vision Transformer model which gave an accuracy of 97.82 upon evaluation.Several evaluation methods are perfored and the accuracy metrics evaluated are  high and consistent.

+The models are in two  separate notebook files:Monreader which have the CNN models and VisionTransformer with transsformer model.